Cowtown today is surrounded by several big lakes, but it has lost several small lakes.

 This 1959 aerial photo shows a diminished Elliot Lake.
 The creek that fed the lake is channeled through a culvert (C) under the I&GN railroad track.
 In the lower right, overflow from the lake is carried by a concrete channel east to Sycamore Creek.
 That channel is now underground.

+Elliot Lake was in the northwest quadrant of what was once a busy intersection.
 Elsewhere in the aerial photo, Towne Plaza South shopping center (TPS on the photo) opened in 1959 at the intersection of Berry Street and Riverside Drive with these businesses: Skillern’s drugstore, TG&Y store no. 2, White’s auto store no. 7, A&P grocery, Gulf gas station, jeweler, coffee shop, liquor store, barber, dry cleaner.

 In the lower left of the aerial photo can be seen part of Southside Playgrounds and Miniature Golf.
 Next to the playgrounds is Valley View Motor Court (VV).
 A motel is still there but no longer offers cabins.